inovatio88/100-days-of-code/log.md

 ### Day 26: December 8, Saturday

 **Today's Progress**: Finished jQuery and Sass sections from freeCodeCamp.

 **Thoughts:** Just familiarize myself in jQuery (i want to learn react).
 Learned the basic sass and witnessed how powerful it is.
 I will read more about it.

 ### Day 27: December 9, Sunday

 **Today's Progress**: Finished React section of freeCodeCamp.

 **Thoughts:** Lot of things need to absorb like state, props, lifecycle hooks etc. Thanks to my javascript knowledge, learning react is not too hard.
 I will read more about it, then start building some projects.

+### Day 28: December 10, Monday

+**Today's Progress**: Finished react tic-tac-toe project tutorial and read its documentation for better understanding.
+Then start building a mini react project (React Stat Calculator).

+**Thoughts:** The react documentation is well documented so i didn't see myself loss. after reading its main concepts and build a tic-tac-toe project tutorial.
+I immediately build a mini project to apply what i learned, and the name of the project is React Stat Calculator.
+The project idea pops out after my friend invited me to play a game.
+It is based on, whenever a character levels up a user/player can choose what stats to upgrade (if you play games you know what i mean).
+Since i prefer to code in my local machine, i'm using a create-react-app and i like its built-in features.

+**Link(s) to work**: [React Stat Calculator](https://github.com/rmasianjr/react-stat-calculator)